scylladb/scylladb/docs/operating-scylla/nodetool-commands/snapshot.rst

 ====================================================================  =====================================================================================
 Parameter                                                             Description
 ====================================================================  =====================================================================================
--cf <table> / --column-family <table>, --table <table>                The table name (you must specify one and only one keyspace for using this option)
+-cf <table> / --column-family <table>, --table <table>                The table name (you must specify one and only one keyspace for using this option).
+                                                                      The table can be a regular table, a materialized view, or an index.
+For an index, the name of the materialized view backing the index should be used.
 --------------------------------------------------------------------  -------------------------------------------------------------------------------------
 -h <host> / --host <host>                                             Node hostname or ip address
 --------------------------------------------------------------------  -------------------------------------------------------------------------------------